bobvanderlinden/bobvanderlinden.me/content/customizing-packages-in-nix.md

 ## Modification methods

-Now that we know where we can use modified packages, we will dive into the two ways to modify a package: `override` and `overrideAttrs`.
+Now that we know where we can use modified packages, we will dive into two ways to modify a package: `override` and `overrideAttrs`.

 ### `<pkg>.override`